JKBero/bank/README.md

   - shows one transaction when account has been deposited into for the first time
   - shows two transactions in reverse chronological order
   - shows multiple transactions in reverse chronological order

+Transaction
+- a credit transaction
+  - has a date
+  - has a credit amount to 2 decimal places
+  - has a default debit amount of 0
+  - holds a current balance figure
+- a debit transaction
+  - has a default credit amount of 0
+  - has a debit amount to 2 decimal places